 How Does Soap Remove Germs?

-It’s important to create a good lather with soap and water and scrub your hands for at least 20 seconds.
+It’s important to create a good lather with soap and water.
+Scrub your hands for at least 20 seconds.
 When you do, the soap molecules surround and trap the oil, dirt, and germs on your skin and form structures called micelles.
 The trapped oil, dirt, and germs become suspended in the soapy water and are washed away when you rinse your hands.
 If you wash for a shorter amount of time, you will remove less germs according to the CDC.

 What is the Proper Technique for Washing Your Hands?